-Gymnastics is a sport that involves competitors using dexterity, agility, and balance in order to perform in various events.
-There are many different events within gymnastics and those events differ for men and women!
-Some of the most notable activities are parallel bars, high bar, and rings for the men and balance beam, uneven bars, and floor for the women.
-Competitors are given a certain point value for their routines, depending on how well they were executed and how difficult the moves performed were.
+Gymnastics is a sport that involves competitors using dexterity, agility, and balance to perform in various events.
+There are many different events within gymnastics, and those events differ for men and women!
+Some of the most notable activities are parallel bars, horizontal bar, and rings for the men and balance beam, uneven bars, and floor for the women.
+Competitors are given point values for their routines, depending on how well they are executed and how difficult the moves performed were.

 There are three major types of gymnastics: artistic, rhythmic, and trampoline.
 The most recognizable gymnastics events are part of artistic gymnastics (including the events listed earlier!).
 Gymnastic events are popular around the globe and have been included in the Olympic Games since 1896!

-Like you learned earlier, there are three major branches of gymnastics (artistic, rhythmic, and trampoline) and each of these three branches contain their own events.
-Because there are so many different events within gymnastics, there are many different sets of rules, criteria, and overall ‘basics' for each event.
+There are three major branches of gymnastics (artistic, rhythmic, and trampoline), and each of these three branches contain their own events.
+Because there are so many unique events in gymnastics, there are many different sets of rules, criteria, and overall ‘basics.’
 However, some basics apply to all aspects of the sport.
 A gymnast will perform a routine for their event, which will have a time limit and will be planned and practiced ahead of the competition.
-Each routine is judged by a panel of judges and gymnasts are competing to earn the highest score for their event.
+Each routine is judged by a panel of judges, and gymnasts are competing to earn the highest score for their event.

 All gymnastics competitions are split into different levels based on age, gender, and skill level in order to keep all events competitive.

-Because gymnastic events require a lot of flexibility and nimbleness, most gymnasts begin at a very young age.
+Because gymnastics events require a lot of flexibility and skill, most gymnasts begin at a very young age.
 If you want to become a gymnast at a young age, try to find a gymnastics gym near where you live.
 They should offer training and teams for you to compete and grow with, which will help in your development.

 Any beginner should focus on mastering the basic skills of the sport, which we delve deeper into below.

-Like we said earlier, some of the most important moves in gymnastics are the most basic ones, since they are the foundation that all other moves are based on!
+Like we said earlier, some of the most important moves in gymnastics are the most basic ones, since they are the foundation that will be the basis for all other moves!
 Moves will vary based on what gymnastic event you will be competing in, but we will go through some of the moves that are important for most events.